plusjeff/how-to/_posts/2016-08-01-thin-crust-chard-leek-pizza.md

 1. Put into oven for 8 minutes
 1. Eat! (but let it cool for a minute or two)

-\* Recipe by Carli Wulff, who is well mannered :-)
+\* Recipe by Carli Wulff, who is well mannered :-)x